 The general fund advances funds to the District when the District is in a negative cash position.
-The general fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the city.
+The general fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
 No repayment schedule has been established.
-There was no advance outstanding as of December 31, 2015.
+There was no advance outstanding as of December 31, 2016.